GenAI Case Study

 Why are AI consulting SOWs typically overbuilt?+

 Consulting firms benefit from broad scope (more billable work), generous effort estimates (more hours), and time-based billing (revenue regardless of delivery).
-AI's novelty compounds this — uncertainty about technology is used to justify expansive scope and padded resource allocation.
-Independent review typically reveals 20–40% reduction opportunity.
+AI’s novelty compounds this — uncertainty about technology is used to justify expansive scope and padded resource allocation.
+Independent review typically reveals 20 to 40% reduction opportunity.

 Who should own the IP in an AI consulting project?+

-The client — exclusively.
-Custom-trained models, prompt engineering frameworks, integration code, training data annotations, and all outputs should be owned entirely by the organisation paying for the development.
-The consultant retains their pre-existing methodologies and general expertise but nothing project-specific.
-Any ambiguity in IP ownership will be resolved in the consultant's favour.
+The client, exclusively.
+Custom-trained models, prompt engineering frameworks, integration code, training data annotations, and all outputs should be owned entirely by the organisation paying for development.
+The consultant retains pre-existing methodologies and general expertise but nothing project-specific.

 What data protections should be in an AI consulting agreement?+

-For European engagements: GDPR Article 28-compliant Data Processing Agreement; purpose limitation (data used only for defined project scope); data minimisation; retention limits; deletion obligations (all copies within 30 days of project completion); sub-processor controls; and 72-hour breach notification.
+For European engagements: GDPR Article 28-compliant Data Processing Agreement, purpose limitation, data minimisation, retention limits, deletion obligations (all copies within 30 days of project completion), sub-processor controls, and 72-hour breach notification.
 Standard confidentiality clauses are insufficient.

 Should AI project payments be milestone-based?+